emustudio/emuStudio/docs/_documentation/user/_doc/application/main-window.md

 - *H*: Step emulation (which is paused).
 CPU will execute only one - the very next - instruction.
 - *I*: Jump to location.
 User will manually specify location (address in memory) for the next instruction to execute.
 - *J*: Set/unset breakpoint.
 User can set or unset a breakpoint on specific memory location.
 When CPU reaches the breakpoint, it will pause there, waiting for next user action.
 - *K*: Show operating memory.
-If the memory plug-in does not have a GUI, the icon is disabled.
+If the memory plugin does not have a GUI, the icon is disabled.

 #### List of instructions